AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-proofs-error-when-sharing-proof-from-email.md

 ---
-title: "Proofs: Error when sharing proof from email link"
+title: 'Proofs: Error when sharing proof from email link'
-description: "When a proof is shared with a guest, and that guest attempts to use the Share this proof with someone else option in the email, they receive an error when attempting to submit an email address to share the proof with.
-The email field turns red, and the user sees an error."
+description: When a proof is shared with a guest, and that guest attempts to use the Share this proof with someone else option in the email, they receive an error when attempting to submit an email address to share the proof with.
+The email field turns red, and the user sees an error.
 hidefromtoc: yes
 feature: Digital Content and Documents
+exl-id: 0ab7a42f-f87e-49d1-b5e5-3d05f7764eab
 ---
 # Proofs: Error when sharing proof from email link

 When a proof is shared with a guest, and that guest attempts to use the "Share this proof with someone else" option in the email, they receive an error when attempting to submit an email address to share the proof with.
 The email field turns red, and the user sees the following error: